[MP] Configure what the server does when an episode ends

 If one considers the map cycle as an alternative to an Episode definition then the user should define it as such (or we could autogenerate, whatever...).
 The important thing to note is that a Episode def supports everything the existing map cycle does other than the timed exit conditions.
 I agree that it would be useful to extract this functionality into scripts, however it makes no sense to script up the old map cycle instead when it makes far more sense to leverage the new custom episode stuff.

-#10 Updated by danij almost 5 years ago
+#10 Updated by danij over 5 years ago

 Thinking about the "timed exit conditions" of the map cycle - these are actually game rules.
 If the exit conditions are converted to game rules and the cycle itself is defined in an Episode def, then there would be nothing remaining of the old map cycle mechanism.

-#11 Updated by skyjake almost 5 years ago
+#11 Updated by skyjake over 5 years ago

 implementing such cycles as scripts